rtk-rnjn/Parrot/extra/tutorials/roadmaps/python/101-data-structures-and-algorithms/101-heaps-stacks-queues.md

 # Heaps Stacks and Queues

 **Stacks:** Operations are performed LIFO (last in, first out), which means that the last element added will be the first one removed.
 A stack can be implemented using an array or a linked list.
-If the stack runs out of memory, it’s called a stack overflow.
+If the stack runs out of memory, it's called a stack overflow.

 **Queue:** Operations are performed FIFO (first in, first out), which means that the first element added will be the first one removed.
 A queue can be implemented using an array.